Lives Saved & Crashes Reduced

-Converting an intersection into an all-way stop has shown the following crash reductions on average:
+Converting rural intersections in North Carolina into an all-way stop showed the following crash reductions on average:

-• 77 percent in fatal and injury crashes
+- 92 percent in fatal and serious-injury crashes

 Why Install an All-Way Stop?

 An all-way stop is an effective and cost-efficient way to improve the safety of an intersection and reduce the risk of serious crashes.
-Converting intersections into all-way stops has been shown to reduce fatalities and injuries by 77 percent.
+This kind of safety project can be delivered much more quickly to improve an intersection to the benefit of a community; other types of safety projects can cost more money and take longer to complete.

 The N.C.
 Department of Transportation recommends an all-way stop only after a thorough evaluation of the intersection.
 That evaluation includes an analysis of the traffic volumes, crash history, sight distance and a field investigation.